 Our desk jobs are making us fat—and it's not just because of those office cupcakes.
 When you sit all day at work, your body isn't engaging or using your muscles as much as it would be if your were walking around.
 Because we aren't using our bodies, we begin to lose muscle mass and our resting metabolism slows.

-You don’t have to give your two weeks’ notice to rev up your metabolism.
+Eat This!
+Tip: You don't have to give your two weeks' notice to rev up your metabolism.
 Simply getting up from your chair and taking a two-minute walk once every hour can do the trick, says Albert R. Matheny IV, RD, CSCS, Co-Founder of SoHo Strength Lab.
 He sites a recent study which found these short bursts of walking helped to maintain stable insulin levels, which means your body will be able to use calories for energy rather than just store them as fat.
-Set your phone alarm to go off once every hour so you don’t forget to take a break.
+Set your phone alarm to go off once every hour so you don't forget to take a break.